Yoshinogari-Kōen Station: Lines

 The station is served by the Nagasaki Main Line and is located 13.1 km from the starting point of the line at Tosu.

 Station layout

-The station consists of a side and an island platform serving three tracks with two sidings branching off track 1.
-The station building is a modern design of concrete and is a hashigami structure where the passenger facilities such as a waiting area, ticket window and automatic ticket vending machines are located on a bridge which spans the tracks.
+The station consists of a side platform and an island platform serving three tracks with two sidings branching off track 1.
+The station building is a modern design of concrete and is an elevated structure where the passenger facilities such as a waiting area, ticket window and automatic ticket vending machines are located on a bridge which spans the tracks.
 The bridge also allows the station to have two entrances, one from each side of the tracks.
 Elevators provide access to the bridge from both entrances and, from the bridge, to the platforms.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a POS machine but does not have a Midori no Madoguchi facility.